- Unlimited entry

 What happens to the satchels once they have been distributed?

-The plastic satchels are made from a recyclable plastic and ARP recycle these satchels along with the phones upon return.
+The plastic satchels are made from 50% recycled plastic and Phone Cycle will recycle these satchels along with the phones upon return.

 Does Melbourne Zoo and Werribee Open Range Zoo have the Eastern Lowland Gorilla?

 No. Our ex-situ conservation work is currently focussed on the Western Lowland Gorilla (Gorilla gorilla gorilla) as this is the species that we exhibit.
 We are utilising the gorillas in our zoo as an ambassador species to motivate conservation efforts to conserve their wild cousins, which benefit Eastern Lowland Gorillas.